Warangal Telangana, India Travel Guide

 Drive on the left.
 Traffic laws often loosely followed.
 Road conditions vary.
 Parking challenging in crowded market areas.
 Dedicated lots at attractions.

-For travelers with mobility challenges, hiring a private car with a driver who can house specific needs is the most practical option.
+For travelers with mobility challenges, hiring a private driver who can house specific necessities is the most practical option.
 Enquire about vehicle types when booking.

-Some local guides offer walking tours of heritage sites, providing historical context and insights.
+Some local guides offer walking tours of heritage sites, providing the historical background and insights.

 Self-guided walking is possible for individual sites like Warangal Fort or Thousand Pillar Temple.